MylesTrimble/LSE_DA101_Assignment/README.md

 # LSE_DA101_Assignment
-## Diagnostic Analytics for a fictional global supermarket
+## Explorratory Analysis for a fictional global supermarket

 -------------------------